Planning & Quantities: A Guide to the Bar at Wedding

 You’ll want to start your signature cocktail selection by examining your wedding’s theme and personal story, which can inspire unique drink names and flavour combinations that reflect your journey as a couple.

-Consider working with a mixologist to develop creative twists on classic cocktails, ensuring your choices align with seasonal ingredients and guest preferences while maintaining service efficiency.
+Consider collaborating with a mixologist to craft innovative twists on classic cocktails, ensuring your choices align with seasonal ingredients and guest preferences while maintaining service efficiency.
 For fall weddings, spiced apple mules can create a cosy seasonal atmosphere that guests will love.
+Pairing signature cocktails with each course of the meal can further enhance the dining experience, making each part of the dinner memorable.

 Crafting Your Drink Story